BestAgents Logo

 Exterior Maintenance Issues

-Siding deterioration, rotting wood trim, and damaged windows are common findings.
-These issues may seem cosmetic but can lead to more serious structural problems if left unaddressed.
+Siding deterioration, rotting wood trim, and damaged windows are common findings during inspections.
+While these issues may appear cosmetic at first, they can lead to more serious structural problems if left unaddressed.

 How to Use Inspection Reports to Negotiate Better Deals